gazmull/discord-paginationembed/UPDATING_V1.md

 ---

 ### `clientMessage` ➡ `clientAssets`
 `clientMessage` has been replaced with `clientAssets`: similar API but the latter takes an object as the only parameter.
-Another option, `prompt`, has been added for customising the message content for `when prompted to jump to a page`.
+Option `prompt` was added for customising the content for message to send when prompted to jump to a page.

+- [**since v1.0.0-beta.4**] `prepare` option has been removed due to unnecessary API call.

 #### `clientMessage` (Old way)
 ```js